rajannnnnnn/Excel-HEALTHCARE_DATA_ANALYSIS/Excel/README.md

 6. Merge ‘year’, ‘month’ and ‘date’ columns in the “Hospitalization Details” Table into one column named ‘Date of Birth’ and format it in ‘DD-MMM-YYYY’ custom format.
-7. Calculate the ‘Age’ of each customer based on their ‘Date of Birth’ and the date of collection of the dataset, which is 8 th
+7. Calculate the ‘Age’ of each customer based on their ‘Date of Birth’ and the date of collection of the dataset, which is 8 th June 2023.
-June 2023.
 8. Format ‘charges’ column as currency ($).
 ### Data Exploration:
 #### ➔ Customer Names Table:
 1. Are there any duplicate Customer IDs in the dataset?
 If yes, how many?
-2. How many customers are included in the dataset?
+2. How many customers are included in the dataset?<br>
 ![Screenshot (145)](https://github.com/user-attachments/assets/564b2bd4-9930-40d4-9a75-6af318ada0b1)

 #### ➔ Medical Examination Table: